-The Pre-Calculus Assessment tests your knowledge of material that you will need to be successful in Calculus I. As a general rule, to begin with Calculus I you should be familiar with all of the material on the Pre-Calculus Assessment Test.
-You may re-try the Pre-Calculus Assessment after reviewing suggested topics until you feel that you have sufficiently strengthened your pre-calculus skills.
-If you have more than three problems incorrect after some review on your own, you should consider taking Pre-Calculus so that you can solidify your understanding of these concepts.
+The Math Assessment tests your knowledge of material that you will need to be successful in Calculus I. As a general rule, to begin with Calculus I you should be familiar with all of the material on the Math Assessment Test.
+You may re-try the Math Assessment after reviewing suggested topics until you feel that you have sufficiently strengthened your pre-calculus skills.
+If you have more than three problems incorrect after some review on your own, you should consider taking Pre-Calculus, any version of Math-100, so that you can solidify your understanding of these concepts.

-If the Pre-Calculus Assessment or your own mathematics background suggests, you should consider a year-long sequence of Math 100, Pre-Calculus, followed by Math 101, Calculus I. The Pre-Calculus course carries 4 credits but does not meet any distribution requirement.
-Distribution credit will be granted upon successful completion of Calculus I. Pre-Calculus courses taken outside the Mount Holyoke College Math 100/Math 101 sequence will not be granted credit nor be approved to satisfy any distribution requirement.
+If the Math Assessment or your own mathematics background suggests, you should consider a year-long sequence of a Math 100 Pre-Calculus course, followed by Math 101, Calculus I. Mount Holyoke's MATH-100 course (including all of its variants like MATH-100QR) awards 4 credits and fulfills the Math/Science distribution requirement.
+However, precalculus courses taken outside of Mount Holyoke College will not be granted credit at Mount Holyoke nor be approved to satisfy any distribution requirement.

-Admission to Pre-Calculus is by permission of the instructor, based on your Pre-Calculus Assessment results and other information about your mathematics background.
-If you would like to register for Pre-Calculus, please contact the instructor after you have taken the Pre-Calculus Assessment.
-Course instructors are listed on ISIS.
+Admission to Math-100/Pre-Calculus is by permission of the instructor, based on your Math Assessment results and other information about your mathematics background.
+If you would like to register for Pre-Calculus, please contact the instructor after you have taken the Math Assessment.
+Course instructors are listed on my.mtholyoke.
 If you have questions about placement regarding Pre-Calculus or Calculus I, consult Professor Margaret Robinson.

 Should you begin with Calculus II?

-To begin with Math 202, Calculus II, you should have taken a High School or College class class in Calculus I and done well.
-If you have questions about placement regarding Calculus I or Calculus II, consult the department chair.
+To begin with Math 102, Calculus II, you should have taken a High School or College class in Calculus I and done well.
+If you have questions about placement regarding Calculus I or Calculus II, consult Margaret Robinson.